isaacdenny/NoteAI-OpenAI/README.md

 This project is an extension of OpenAI's capabilities, providing users with the ability to easily condense their media into more consumable modes through a GUI.

 # Technologies
-- PostgreSQL - DataBase
+- MongoDB - DataBase
-- SQLAlchemy - DB Connection
+- Mongoose - OMD
-- Alembic - DB tables
+- Express - Routing
-- FastAPI - Runtime Environment
+- Node.js - Runtime Environment
 - React - Front-end UI Framework
 - Linode (possibly GCP) - Hosting
 - Docker - Containerization, Deployment